Interlude

 We analyzed the following platforms to understand how existing products support, or fall short in supporting, emerging artists and music discovery.
 From this, I started identifying gaps in the emerging artist experience, specifically around visibility and community building, understanding which discovery mechanisms were more or less engaging, and pinpointing where our product could differentiate itself in the market.

-We conducted a total of 19 in-depth, semi-structured user interviews with three key groups:
+We conducted a total of 19 in-depth, semi-structured user interviews with three groups:

 Listeners – to explore how they discover new music and artists, what tools and methods they rely on, and what motivates them to engage with lesser-known talent